thegenius/hermes/README.md

 Then you will see the hotswap magic.

 ## QUICK START
-Now you can use maven to integrate hera with your own project:
+Now you can use maven to integrate hermes with your own project:

 ```
 <dependency>